Murli0399/Java_Interview_Question/README.md

 - 184 .
 Can you give an example of a generic method?

 ### Multithreading
-- 185 .
-What is the need for threads in Java?
-- 186 .
-How do you create a thread?
-- 187 .
-How do you create a thread by extending the thread class?
-- 188 .
-How do you create a thread by implementing a runnable interface?
-- 189 .
-How do you run a thread in Java?
-- 190 .
-What are the different states of a thread?
-- 191 .
-What is the priority of a thread?
-How do you change the priority of a thread?
-- 192 .
-What is executor service?
-- 193 .
-Can you give an example of an executor service?
-- 194 .
-Explain different ways of creating executor services.
-- 195 .
-How do you check whether an execution service task is executed successfully?
-- 196 .
-What is callable?
-How do you execute a callable from the execution service?
-- 197 .
-What is the synchronization of threads?
-- 198 .
-Can you give an example of a synchronized block?
-- 199 .
-Can a static method be synchronized?
-- 200 .
-What is the use of the join method in threads?

 - 201 .
 Describe a few other important methods in threads.
-- 202 .
-What is a deadlock?
 - 203 .
 What are the important methods in Java for inter-thread communication?
 - 204 .
 What is the use of the wait method?
 - 205 .
 What is the use of notify method?